 Once you’re happy with the way your image looks, then all you need to do is put the fabric sheet in the printer, adjust the printer paper setting to plain paper, and set the print quality to standard or photo setting.
 You may need to do a test print first to see which setting gives the best results.
 Some printers spit out too much ink when set at the photo setting, and this will result in the ink bleeding which will ruin the print.

 Once the image is printed, you can use it as you would any other type of fabric.
-I’ve used this photo art image that I designed in Photoshop Elements in a version of the Embellished Burlap Zipper Pouch.
-You can find the free pattern here.
+I’ve used this photo art image that I designed in Photoshop Elements to make this zipper pouch.